tecc/mojang.js/README.md

 ## Usage

 All documentation is available at [the project page](https://tecc.me/mojang.js).
-If you find that any documentation is missing, unclear, or incomplete [open an issue](https://github.com/tecc/mojang.js/issues)
+If you find that any documentation is missing, unclear, or incomplete [open an issue over on GitHub](https://github.com/tecc/mojang.js/issues).

 For more detailed examples, please view the [examples](./examples).